 If the truth were known, the pastor or church leader probably fell because they had reached heights in God that few could ever imagine.
 If you want to see how strong the flesh is, try praying for an hour (Luke 22:39-46)!

 Most in the ministry struggle with self condemnation.
 Paul said frequently, “Unto me, who am less than the least of all saints, is this grace given” (Ephesians 3:8).
 He also said he was not worthy to be called an apostle (1 Corinthians 15:8-10).

-Ministers battle with things not going as well as they had hoped, or that they or their ministry isn’t far enough along, etc. Once discouragement sets in, they often begin to beat themselves up (at least inwardly).
+Ministers battle with things not going as well as they had hoped, or that they or their ministry aren’t far enough along, etc. Once discouragement sets in, they often begin to beat themselves up (at least inwardly).
 Encouragement helps immensely.
-You never know when your pastor may be battling with discouragement and condemnation.
+You never know when your pastor may be battling with discouragement and self condemnation.